cloudmesh/cloudmesh1/doc/source/cm-shell-rain.rst

 Once policies are defined it is often a good idea to return information about it.
 Thus the command::

-  cm> rain -list -projects fg82
+  cm> rain list --projects=fg82

 Would return all host that project fg82 has control over.
 Howvefer if the user executing this command is not in project fg82, he will get a message that he is not authorized to retrieve this information.

 To see all policies for for a user using the shell, he could just use the command::

-  cm> rain -list
+  cm> rain list

 Which provides an overview about which hosts the use logged into ``cm`` can use.

 Naturally administrators can see more information, thus the command::

-  cm> rain -list -projects
+  cm> rain list projects

 lists all projects that have access to bare metal and its servers.
 And::

-  cm> rain -list -users
+  cm> rain list users

 lists all servers that can be provisined by user